 In the next step rub out all your guidelines and then draw two 10 or 15 degree lines which go from your flower center down to the right (which is the stem) as shown below.
 Then, in the next (middle image) sketch in two or more leaves and on to the final drawing put in smaller 'S' shapes between the main ones, and do a little shading to give a little depth to your drawing.

-Below are a few drawings of flowers which you can use as a guide.
+Below are a few flower drawings which you can use as a guide.
 Please feel free to copy them and with a little practice you will become a master within a short time.
 Show off your flower drawings by uploading them on this site on your own page.

 My Testimonial to You